j-nagar/recipes-and-ratings-analysis/README.md

 # Calorie Counter
-by Jamila Nagarwala and Mehek Gupta (jnagar@umich.edu and mehekgup@umich.edu)
+by Jamila Nagarwala and Mehek Gupta jnagar@umich.edu and mehekgup@umich.edu

-Final Project for UMich EECS 398 WN 25 using Recipes and Ratings Dataset

 ---